 MEETING DATES – Anyone is welcome to attend the Committee Meetings

-Third Monday evening of every month, except fourth Monday in April due to Public Holiday (no meetings in December) from 6 - 7.45pm, at The Law Society of NSW, 170 Phillip Street, Sydney.
+Third Monday evening of every month (no meetings in December) from 6 - 7.45pm, at The Law Society of NSW, 170 Phillip Street, Sydney.

 Please visit the bottom of the unsubscribe page, to insert your email to unsubscribe from the committee list.